joalloce/character-recognition-nn/README.md

 python main.py test
 ```

-You can run the "test" command by creating a <i>tmp/</i> folder and use a set of W1.txt and W2.txt in the training folder.
-For the "continue" command you need the numIterations.txt with a number in the first line of the file.
+You can run the `python main.py test` command by creating a <i>tmp/</i> folder and use a set of W1.txt and W2.txt in the training folder.
+For the `python main.py test` command you need the numIterations.txt with a number in the first line of the file.
 For instance, if you want to continue a training, you can take my try1 W1.txt and W2.txt files and paste in the tmp/ folder.
 Create a numIterations.txt file with the number <i>50</i>.
 (In my try1, the number of iterations was 50).
 Training might not make the neural network to perform better.